Table of Contents

 Fun fact: Scungilli is often served during festive occasions in Italian households, making it a dish that’s as celebratory as it is delicious.
 If you loved our popular Calamari Fra Diavolo Recipe, you’ll adore this scungilli dish it’s equally flavorful but with a unique twist.
 Ready to dive in?
 Let’s get cooking!

-What is Scungilli?
+What is Scungilli Recipe?

 Ever heard of scungilli and wondered, “What on earth is that?”
 Don’t worry, you’re not alone!
 Scungilli is the Italian-American name for conch, a type of sea snail that’s as fun to say as it is to eat.
 Pronounced “skoon-GEE-lee,” this dish has a name that rolls off the tongue and a flavor that’ll have you coming back for more.